Q. How is the National Standings list calculated?

 Q. Where can I find more information about the National Junior Ranking System?

-Please reference the attached PDF at the bottom of this article for an overview of the National Junior Ranking System.
+Please click here for an overview of the National Junior Ranking System.
 Below is a list of the different topic areas included.

 - Terms & Definitions